PhilJay/homebrew-proclip/README.md

 Requires Python 3+

 # Installation
+ProClip can be installed using [Homebrew](https://brew.sh/), to do so, follow the steps below.

 Clone the repository and add the brew formula to the brew search path using:
 ```python
   brew tap philjay/proclip https://github.com/PhilJay/homebrew-proclip.git